scrapinghub/splash/docs/internals/js-python-lua.rst

 * If there is a need to expose a custom Python object to Lua then a subclass of :class:`splash.qtrender_lua.BaseExposedObject` is used; it is wrapped to a Lua table using utilities from wraputils.lua.
-  Lua table exposes whitelisted attributes and methods of the object using metatable, and disallows access to all other attributes.
+  Lua table exposes allowlisted attributes and methods of the object using metatable, and disallows access to all other attributes.

 * Other than that, there is no automatic conversion.
 If something is not